GPU-Acceleration of Tensor Renormalization with PyTorch using CUDA: Introduction

 \section{Introduction}

-} Tensor networks are undoubtedly the state-of-the-art classical approach to efficiently study classical/quantum spin systems in lower dimensions.
-This has a long history but the fundamental realization is that the ground state of a one-dimensional system with local Hamiltonian can be written efficiently in terms of matrix product states (MPS) which is then optimized using well-defined algorithms.
+} The state-of-the-art classical method to efficiently study classical/quantum spin systems in lower dimensions is undoubtedly the tensor network method.
+This started with the realization that the ground state of a one-dimensional system with local Hamiltonian can be written efficiently in terms of matrix product states (MPS) which is then optimized using well-known algorithms.
 This idea and some of its higher dimensional generalizations are now routinely used for simulating quantum systems with low entanglement \cite{RevModPhys.93.045003}.
-There has been an alternate effort ~\cite{PhysRevLett.99.120601}, more natural to lattice field theory based on the Lagrangian or the partition function, known as the tensor renormalization group (TRG).
+There has been an alternate effort ~\cite{PhysRevLett.99.120601, hotrg:2012}, more natural to lattice field theory based on the Lagrangian or the partition function, known as the tensor renormalization group (TRG).
 This enables us to perform a version of the numerical approximation of the exact renormalization group equations to compute the Euclidean partition function by blocking the tensor network.
 If this blocking (coarse-graining) is applied recursively, one generates a description of the theory at increasing length scales accompanied by a corresponding flow in the effective couplings.
 In addition to the application of TRG to discrete spin models, where it was first introduced, it has also been used to study spin models with continuous symmetry and gauge theories in two and higher dimensions \cite{Bazavov:2019qih, Bloch:2021mjw, Kuwahara:2022ubg, Akiyama:2022eip}.
 We refer the interested reader to the review article~\cite{Meurice:2020pxc} to start a reference trail.

 The prospect of carrying out high-precision TRG calculations as an alternative to the standard Monte Carlo based lattice gauge computations has several motivations.
-The most important among them is the ability to study complex-action systems in the presence of finite chemical potential or topological $\theta$-term.
-Since the TRG algorithm does not make use of sampling techniques, they do not suffer from the sign problem~\cite{Bloch:2021mjw}.
-However, the trade-off seems to be the fact that truncation of TRG computations (which cannot be avoided) does not always yield the correct behavior of the underlying continuum field theory and often has problem reproducing the correct fixed-point tensor.
+The most important is the ability to study complex-action systems in the presence of finite chemical potential or topological $\theta$-term.
+Since the TRG algorithm does not make use of sampling techniques, they do not suffer from the sign problem~\cite{Kawauchi:2016xng, Kadoh:2019ube, Bloch:2021mjw}.
+However, the trade-off seems to be the fact that truncation of TRG computations (which cannot be avoided) does not always yield the correct behavior of the underlying continuum field theory.